Salma Hayek Flaunts Cleavage In Deep Plunging Dress To Celebrate 17 Million Instagram Followers

 Mexican bombshell Salma Hayek is celebrating the 17 million follower milestone on Instagram by sharing some sexy snapshots of herself with her fans.
-The Grown Ups star shared the new post on January 17 which contained four separate photos.
+The Grown Ups star shared the new post on January 17 that contained four separate photos.

 In the images, Salma wore a green dress that had a deep plunging neckline.
 The garb came together at her bustline, as different patches of fabric were brought together by a square ring.
-This caused two cutouts at her sides, which exposed parts of her toned torso.
+This created two cutouts at her sides, which exposed parts of her toned torso.
 Salma’s cleavage was on full display in the photos and she almost busted out of her dress as she leaned over to her side for one of the snaps.
 The piece also featured an open back and a short hemline which landed midway down her calf.

-Salma paired the look with a multi-layered pearl necklace.
+Salma paired the look with a multilayered pearl necklace.
 The necklace had one band which was tight around her neck, one which hung midway down her chest, and another that fell into her cleavage.
 She also sported dangling earrings that had large teardrop pearls hanging from them.

 The 54-year-old wore her long brunette locks down and in loose waves, with a part down the center of her head.
 Her strands landed just a few inches below her shoulders and were pulled forward.